IRNAS/koruza-pi/README.md

 ===================

-To install the latest version directly from the repository do the following on the Raspberry Pi running KORUZA:
+To install the latest version directly from the repository do the following on the Raspberry Pi running Raspbian:

 ```
 $ git clone https://github.com/IRNAS/koruza-pi